phalcon/documentation/docs/assets.md

 ### Inline

-There are times that the application needs generated CSS or JS to be injected into the view.
+There are times when the application needs generated CSS or JS to be injected into the view.
 You can use the [Phalcon\Assets\Inline][asset-inline] class to generate this content.
 The object can be created with the following parameters:

 **type**

-can be `css`, `js` or something else, depending on whether you want to extend the functionality of the component.
+can be `css`, `js`, or something else, depending on whether you want to extend the functionality of the component.

 **content**

 the content to be injected